- Edward Casmere Named to Crain’s 2021 Notable Gen X Leaders List

-Ed has served as lead counsel in cases across the country.
-In his role as a high-level risk manager, strategic advisor, negotiator, and trial lawyer, Ed has successfully represented national and international businesses in the banking, food, automotive, children’s products, insurance, agricultural products, chemical, industrial products, aviation, technology, and glass industries.
+Clients have looked to Ed to serve as lead counsel in cases across the country.
+In his role as a high-level risk manager, strategic advisor, negotiator, and trial lawyer, Ed has successfully represented national and international businesses in the sports/entertainment, banking, food, automotive, children’s products, insurance, agricultural products, chemical, industrial products, aviation, technology, and glass industries.
 Ed has litigated a diverse array of cases including complex commercial litigation, class actions/mass torts, environmental claims, chemical exposures, securities fraud, employment discrimination, sexual harassment, railcar injuries, lease disputes, warranty claims, and catastrophic property damage/personal injury.
 While he has an impressive history of securing positive litigation and trial outcomes for his clients, Ed’s first line of attack has always been to look for effective ways to proactively circumvent litigation through lawsuit avoidance strategies, compelling legal arguments, or efficient negotiations.

 Judicial Extern — U.S. Attorney’s Office Northern District of Illinois, Eastern Division (1999)

 - Ed has served as first-chair trial lawyer in numerous catastrophic injury and wrongful death cases in state and federal courts nationwide.